-The Byzantine Studies Research Center is pleased to announce the organization of its second Byzantine Greek Summer School program to be held at Bogazici University, Istanbul, Turkey, from July 9 to July 27, 2018.
+The Byzantine Studies Research Center is pleased to announce the organization of its third Byzantine Greek Summer School program to be held at Bogazici University, Istanbul, Turkey, from July 8 to July 26, 2019.
 Students will have the chance to participate in an intensive program in Medieval Greek with Prof. Niels Gaul and Dr. Athanasia Stavrou, while enjoying various attractions of the Bogazici University campus on the Bosphorus and the Byzantine sites of Istanbul.

 The program is designed for students who have completed at least two semesters of college-level Classical Greek or its equivalent.
 Students are expected to have knowledge of basic Greek grammar and to be able to read simple texts from ancient Greek or Byzantine literature.
 The morning classes, devoted to the reading of Byzantine texts with a focus on Constantinopolitan monuments/sites or events that happened in the city, will be supplemented by tutorial sessions in the afternoons.
-Classes will be held in two groups, at lower internediate level and upper intermediate/advanced level.
+Classes will be held in two groups, at lower intermediate level and upper-intermediate/advanced level.
+Students will be assigned to one of the two groups based on their performance in a prognostic test.
 The language of instruction is English.
 The program will offer weekend excursions to the sites/monuments of Constantinople discussed through original texts in the sessions.
 Students will receive a certificate of participation upon successful completion of the program.

-Athanasia Stavrou received a PhD in Byzantine History from the University of Birmingham.
-She studied Greek Palaeography and worked as a research assistant for the International Greek New Testament Project in the Institute for Textual Scholarship and Electronic Editing (University of Birmingham).
+Athanasia Stavrou holds a Ph.D. degree in Byzantine History from the University of Birmingham.
+She also studied Greek Palaeography and worked as a research assistant for the International Greek New Testament Project in the Institute for Textual Scholarship and Electronic Editing (University of Birmingham).
 She has long experience in teaching Classical, Medieval and Modern Greek in various educational institutions in the United Kingdom, and taught at the International Byzantine Greek Summer School for three years.
 She is currently the Onassis Visiting Instructor of Ancient and Modern Greek at the Department of History, Bogazici University.

 For more information, please see:

-Graduate students and advanced undergraduates, as well as individuals with an academic interest in or a career relevant to Byzantine studies can apply granted that they meet the requirements mentioned above.
+Graduate students and advanced undergraduates, as well as individuals with an academic interest in or a career relevant to Byzantine studies can apply, granted that they meet the requirements mentioned above.
 Priority will be given to graduate students in the field of Byzantine studies.
-A diagnostic test may be administered to the candidates before the final decision.

 Thanks to a generous grant from the Andrew W. Mellon Foundation, all the successful candidates who are accepted to the program will attend the courses free of charge.
 Additionally, we offer:

-Candidates should submit their application to the Byzantine Studies Research Center at Bogazici University before April 30, 2018.
+Candidates should submit their application to the Byzantine Studies Research Center at Bogazici University before February 15, 2019.
 The application file should be in English and include a statement of purpose and a detailed CV.
 The applicant should indicate in the statement of purpose his/her background in Classical or Byzantine Greek and the relevance of attending this summer program for his/her future studies or career development.
-Applicants currently enrolled as students in a higher education institution should also submit a transcript and two reference letters (one of which must be written by an instructor of Greek).
+Applicants currently enrolled as students in a higher education institution should also submit a transcript (as well as previous record of the study of Greek, if applicable) and two reference letters (one of which must be written by an instructor of Greek).
 The referees should send their letters directly to the Byzantine Studies Research Center.